-The costs of the action are over and above those incurred by the countries to implement their national environmental policies and environmental action plans and to comply with existing environmental laws and regulations.
-The incremental cost, by which the alternative scenario exceeds the costs of the baseline situation, is estimated at US\$110.7 million.
-In addition to the US\$350,000 grant from the PDF Block B, already disbursed, GEF is requested to finance US\$26.6 million.
-Project co-financing is expected to amount to US\$84.1 million (of which US\$71.4 million will support other SVP/NBI projects, while an additional US\$12.7 million will be raised for the project through the ICCON process to complement the GEF increment (Discussions with Canada are underway in this regard.).
+The costs of the action are over and above those incurred by the countries to implement their national environmental policies and environmental action plans and to comply with existing environmental laws and egulations.
+The incremental cost, by which the alternative scenario exceeds the costs of the baseline situation, is estimated at US\$110.6 million.
+In addition to the US\$350,000 grant from the PDF Block B, already disbursed, GEF is requested to finance US\$26.5 million.
+Project co-financing is expected to amount to US\$84.1 million (of which US\$71.4 million will support other SVP/NBI projects, while an additional US\$12.7 million has been raised for the project through the ICCON process to complement the GEF increment (Funding by Canada has been confirmed and additional funds from the Netherlands are under discussion).
 The costs of monitoring and evaluation, supervision and quality control, contingencies and execution are included in these amounts.
 The project builds on a substantial baseline and is complemented by significant associated financing.
-The nine participating Nile Basin country governments are fully committed to the project and to the sustainability of activities undertaken beyond the life of the project.
+The nine participating Nile

+Basin country governments are fully committed to the project and to the sustainability of activities undertaken beyond the life of the project.

-In line with the above, therefore, the GEF project total for Phase 1, which is requested in the present project proposal, amounts to a total of US\$19.3 million, while the GEF resources which will be requested for Phase 2 amounts to a total of US\$7.4 million.
+In line with the above, therefore, the GEF project total for Phase 1, which is requested in the present project proposal, amounts to a total of US\$16.8 million, while the GEF resources which will be requested for Phase 2 amounts to a total of US\$9.7 million.